KIT-MBS/pycofitness/README.md

 # Installing

-One can install `pycofitness` from PyPI or from this repository.
+`pycofitness` can be installed from PyPI or from this repository.
 To install the current version of `pycofitness` from PyPI, run the command line

 ```bash
 $ pip install pycofitness